Colin-0625/xiaohongshu-multimodal-ablation/README.md

 ```

 > This project was developed and run on **Google Colab with NVIDIA T4 GPU**.
-> Local CPU execution is supported but significantly slower for feature extraction.
+> Local CPU execution is supported but significantly slower (~12 min vs ~2 min for feature extraction).

 ---